uwcirg/truenth-portal/docs/source/docker.rst

 Background
 ==========

-Docker is an open-source project that can automate the deployment of applications inside software containers.
+Docker is an open-source project that can be used to automate the deployment of applications inside software containers.
 Docker defines specifications and provides tools that can be used to automate building and deploying software containers.

 Dockerfiles declaratively define how to build a Docker :term:`image` that is subsequently run as a :term:`container`, any number of times.
 Configuration in Dockerfiles is primarily driven by image build-time arguments (ARG) and environment variables (ENV) that may be overridden.